qmk/qmk_firmware/docs/features/caps_word.md

 Define `caps_word_set_user(bool active)` to get callbacks when Caps Word turns on or off.
 This is useful to represent the current Caps Word state, e.g. by setting an LED or playing a sound.
-In your keymap, define
+Enable this by defining in `keymap.c`:

 ```c
 void caps_word_set_user(bool active) {